normanarnold492/notes/README.md

 "In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
 This highlights the importance of writing clear, working code first, then optimizing only when necessary, based on performance metrics or real-world bottlenecks.
 Always balance the need for speed with the readability and maintainability of your code."

 Lastly, 'Code is read much more often than it is written.'
 This principle emphasizes the importance of documentation, clarity, and self-explanatory code, as other developers (including future you) will spend more time reading and understanding existing code than creating new ones."

+# 2024-02-28
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves a problem effectively without unnecessary complexity.
+Always aim to minimize redundancy, embrace modularity, and strive for clarity in your logic, as these are key attributes of robust and sustainable software systems."

+Remember, it's not just about getting the program to work; it's also about ensuring it works well for others who may read or modify it in the future.
+Complexity often leads to bugs, difficulty in debugging, and higher maintenance costs.
+Thus, simplicity should be an ongoing pursuit in every programmer's journey.